 Written by: Camila Fernandez

-Adriana Schönhofen, ‘10 often created intricate models and drawings during her Master’s in Architecture with her six-month-old daughter watching.
+Adriana Schönhofen, ‘10 created intricate models and drawings during her Master’s in Architecture with her six-month-old daughter watching.

 Her daughter graduated from Kindergarten the same month she graduated from FIU Architecture.